American trypanosomiasis or Chagas disease

-The protozoa Trypanosoma is responsible for two distinct diseases in humans.T. cruzi causes American trypanosomiasis, also known as Chagas disease, predominantly in the tropical Americas (described on this page); T. brucei causes Human African trypanosomiasis, also known as sleeping sickness, in Africa.
+The protozoa Trypanosoma is responsible for two distinct diseases in humans.T. cruzi causes American trypanosomiasis, also known as Chagas disease, and is found predominantly in the tropical Americas (described on this page).
+T. brucei causes Human African trypanosomiasis, also known as sleeping sickness, in Africa, and is described elsewhere.

-Chagas disease is caused by the protozoan parasite Trypanosoma cruzi, which is transmitted to humans via insect vectors called triatomine bugs (also known as reduviid or kissing bugs).
+American trypanosomiasis or Chagas disease is caused by the protozoan parasite Trypanosoma cruzi, which is transmitted to humans via insect vectors called triatomine bugs (also known as reduviid or kissing bugs).
 These blood-sucking insects get infected by biting an infected human or other mammal.
 Once infected the insect bites other humans and mammals and deposits parasite-laden faeces near the wound.
 The parasites enter the body via contact with mucosal surfaces, conjunctivas, or breaks in the skin.
-Less common routes of transmission are:
+Less common routes of transmission of American trypanosomiasis are:

 - Congenital transmission from mother to baby